 “If you love somebody, let them go.
 If they return, they were always yours.
 If they don’t, they never were.” – Anonymous

 So you see that letting go provides you with a clear-cut answer with no effort on your part.
 You’ll just have to give it some time.
 To make sure that you’re not left hanging indefinitely, tell them about “your” timetable for moving on.
-For example you might say, “I’m sadden by your decision, but I accept it.
+For example, you might say, “I’m saddened by your decision, but I accept it.
 I need to let you know that I will give myself about 30 days to process our breakup before I move on.”

 Here’s an inspiring fact that I’ve come to know over the years.
 If you continually remind yourself of this fact while you’re going through breakup withdrawal, it will give you some optimism about the future.

-I have found that the next partner and relationship is usually better than the last.
+I have found that the next partner and relationship are usually better than the last.
 And they get better than the last each time.
 It’s a good thing to remember when you’re in pain.
 The challenge is in believing it will happen and that you will be in the right condition to bring it about.